 It is also available on Steam with support for Windows, Mac OS and Linux.

 Enclave takes place in a fictional medieval setting, where the world has been torn apart by magic.
 Millennia ago, dark armies battled the good people of Celenheim and pushed them to the brink of destruction.
 When the battle was nearing it's end a lone wizard appeared high atop a ridge; with a staff held up in both hands.
 He defiantly slammed the staff hard into the ground and unleashed a terrible fury of nature.
 That night, the world erupted; the skies grew black, the earth turned red with fire, blood, and chaos.
 A rift formed that raced forth, tearing the Earth apart, and destroying everything in it's path.
 During the aftermath, the demon Vatar and the mysterious wizard disappeared, and both were believed to be lost forever.

 The rift that formed separated light from dark, protecting Celenheim (now an Island), from the darkness on the other side.
 The inhabitants of the Enclave grew strong over many prosperous centuries but...the Earth is healing, and as the rift slowly closes, darkness again threatens Celenheim.

-Enclave is a single player third person action game where you take control of one of seven characters.
+Enclave is a single player third person game where the player take control of one of seven characters that are unlocked as the missions goes by.
 Each has unique abilities determined almost entirely by their equipment.
 There are two campaigns in the game, Light and Dark, with the latter becoming unlocked after finishing the Light Campaign.